Samc0d3/MY-WEBSITE/_posts/2019-10-10-Dual_Boot_Linux.md

 ![A screenshot of my laptop](/assets/images/Shifting-to-Ubuntu/windows.png)

-2.Making a Bootable PENDRIVE or DVD whatever you prefer.
+> ## Making a Bootable PENDRIVE or DVD whatever you prefer.
 IN WINDOWS :- Here we create bootable pendrive from RUFUS (A software used to create bootable medium).
 Rufus is a free and open-source portable application for Microsoft Windows that can be used to format and create bootable USB flash drives or Live USBs.